astrale-sharp/typstfmt/README.md

 On the fmttest branch, you can see the skeleton of a program that will automate finding which range broke my typst file when formatting.

+# Thanks

+@Andrew15-5, for the many suggestions, issues and feedback